MohJeliAlmutaali/Gesture-Controlled-Pointer/README.md

 - If the program does not detect your hand or fingers accurately, try adjusting the lighting conditions or the position of your hand relative to the camera.
 - If the mouse cursor moves erratically or the clicks are not performed correctly, try adjusting the sensitivity thresholds in the code (`abs(newX - prevX)` and `abs(newY - prevY)`).

-## License

-This project is licensed under the MIT License.
-Feel free to modify and distribute it as needed.
-See the [LICENSE](LICENSE) file for details.